dascritch/cpu-audio/FEATURES.md

     </audio>
 </cpu-audio>

+Notes :

-Note that the global controller (see below) is able to show the current playlist, and highlight the playing media.
+ - The global controller (see below) is able to show the current playlist, and highlight the playing media.
+ - The playlist feature won't work among iframes.

 Global page controller